mathesar-foundation/mathesar/docs/docs/user-guide/importing-data.md

 # Importing data into Mathesar

-Mathesar allows importing data in CSV and JSON format.
+Mathesar allows importing data in CSV, JSON and Excel format.
 It also attempts to automatically infer the data type of the columns.

 ## Importing CSV data {:#csv}